"Hundreds of billions of dollars are spent every year to control the public mind."

 The environment is entirely neglected in the name of profit growth.
 I mean, who really needs clean air, water or trees.
 That ish is for the birds, right?
 WRONG.
 Big corporations tend to use non-renewable resources, undermining sustainability and putting future generations at risk.
 Over the years there have even been murders in the name of companies trying to silence environmentalists.
 It would seem that the companies with the largest wallets and muscles are the ones who end up controlling natural resources, much to the disdain of the public.
 Little do these corporations realize that no one will be able to buy their shitty products if there is no planet...

 How do we fix it?

 Once you start dissecting the information it can be extremely overwhelming, but there are so many small changes and choices you can make on a daily basis that will make a BIG difference.
 It is important that we vote for government officials who understand the genuine needs of the public.
 Our voting right is the only way in which we can shackle the hands of powerful, self-centered companies.
-Voting at the polls is important, but I would argue that voting with our wallets is even more powerful (and you don't have to wait for November).
+Voting at the polls is important, but voting with our wallets is just as important (and you don't have to wait for November)!
 As consumers, we do not appreciate the true power we hold.
-Every time we make a purchase we are voting for the kind of future we want.
-So if you are buying that jacket from The Gap, you might as well be saying, "Child labor is totes awesome.'
+Every time we make a purchases we are voting for the kind of future we want.
+So if you are buying that jacket from The Gap, you might as well be saying, "Child labor is totes awesome."
 Sorry to be so dire, but it's the effing truth and we need to wake up to it.
 Let's start the conversation!